Animal Pharmaceuticals Engagement

 Level of company engagement with the coalition

 E.1.
-Phibro did not respond to the investor coalition’s formal letter sent in July 2022 and declined to attend an engagement call with investors.
-The company also declined to provide feedback on its preliminary company assessment sent in December 2022, or on its final assessment sent in May 2023.
+Dechra did not respond to the investor coalition’s formal letter sent in July 2022 and declined to attend an engagement call with investors.
+The company provided written feedback to the preliminary assessment on 3 January 2023, and the clarifications have been incorporated.
+The company did not provide feedback on its final assessment sent in May 2023.

 22 May 2023